MargotPC/Project_II/PARALLEL/README.md

 <a name="2-ex"></a>
 ### EXECUTION

 When executing the code in a cluster, use the `Makefile` in order to perform your desired actions.
 First of all is necessary to compile the code in the cluster.
 This can be done using the `make compile` command on the cluster terminal.
 To run the code simply use `make run` on the cluster terminal.
-Notice that the default settings use only 4 cores but this can be changed in the `Makefile`.
+Notice that the default settings use only 4 cores but this can be changed in the `run.sub` file modifying the `#$ -pe smp` option.

 EXPLICAR LA EXECUTION DEL CODI PARALLEL